CreatingNull/AoC-2021/README.md

 The days code is executed using a module in the [tests](src/tests) package that executes via a Pytest runner.
 This pytest modules verify the answers against those I computed in the challenge, you can see the result of all the automated tests in [Github Actions](https://github.com/CreatingNull/AoC-2021/actions/workflows/run-tests.yml).

+Repository dependencies for executition are located in [requirements.txt](resources/requirements.txt).
 Code formatting is handled via [pre-commit](https://github.com/pre-commit/pre-commit) see the [hooks](.pre-commit-config.yaml) used on this repo.

 ## License